adityathakurxd/university/README.md

 # University
 Open Source app to view Free resources available online.
 The resources would be condesed into roadmaps provided by mentors skilled in their domains.
 <p>

+### Problem

+When starting with a new stack or technology, we often are misguided by YouTube videos and articles online into buying expensive courses on the pretext that everything would be available in one place.

+### Our Solution

+Today, learning is democratized.
+A lot of free videos, articles and GitHub examples are available to learn anything for absolutely FREE.
+Our goal is to structure these resources into roadmaps that can be taken up to master a skill.

+The roadmaps are provided by mentors skilled in their domain and cover everything they'd if they had to learn from scratch using these resources.

 Join the discussion on <b>Discord</b>:
 <a href="https://discord.com/invite/mx5tjevvQd">
     <img src="https://img.shields.io/discord/768695045259264011?logo=discord&style=for-the-badge&color=blue" />